Speakeasy-Casino/ace-archives/readme.md

 ## :spades: Data Overview

-* Our data was webscraped for github, where we collected about 380 urls which lead to individual repositories on github
+* Our data was webscraped from github, where we collected about 380 urls which lead to individual repositories on github

 * These Repo's had specific attributes we tried to follow:
     * In English